 Trouble sleeping?
-These naturopathic approaches may help
+These naturopathic treatments may help.

 One of the cornerstones of good health is adequate sleep.
 But more than 30 percent of people suffer from insomnia and that number rises to 40 to 60 percent for people over 60.
 If you’re one of these people, there are lifestyle changes and naturopathic approaches that may help you get the sleep you need.